 A critical step in the serialization deployment process—the validation phase—has become a hot topic in the pharmaceutical industry.
-Pharma manufacturers are scrambling to assemble validation resources so they can meet the FDA’s DSCSA deadline, which mandates that they must serialize their products at the saleable unit by November 2017.
+Pharma manufacturers are scrambling to assemble validation resources so they can meet the FDA’s DSCSA deadline, which requires them to serialize their products at the saleable-unit level by November 2018.

-Recently, one of our competitors announced their launch of a new, automated validation product later in 2017.
-The product attempts to fix shortfalls that currently exist in its multi-tenant serialization software.
+Recently, one of our competitors announced their launch of a new, automated validation product that attempts to fix shortfalls that currently exist in its multi-tenant serialization software.

-At OPTEL, we offer a well-architected, flexible, with three environments for testing, validation and production.
+At OPTEL, we offer a well-architected, flexible solution, with three environments for testing, validation and production.
 Our customers also maintain control over their updates.
-In addition, OPTEL is an avid proponent of automated testing; we run over 5,800+ unit tests and 3,400+ functional tests nightly and growing.
+In addition, OPTEL is an avid proponent of automated testing; we run more than 5,800 unit tests and 3,400 functional tests nightly and growing.
 We also provide full validation documentation support for the core system and trading partner connections for the life of the service.
-Our platform features the most recent version of EPCIS and gives our clients the ability to update the system when they want based on their specifications, internal resources, and timelines—not ours.
+Our platform features the most recent version of EPCIS and gives our clients the ability to update the system when they want to based on their specifications, internal resources, and timelines—not ours.

 Our team of in-house quality and validation experts, led by former auditor Tim Donelon, strongly believe there is significant risk associated with a multi-tenant, one-size-fits-all approach.
 The reason is simple: you have much less control of your system.